Salata Climate Policy Summer Internship Program

 Representative David LeBoeuf, 17th Worcester

 Representative LeBoeuf’s climate change policies are centered on economic justice and health equity.
-He has spearheaded efforts to make public transportation fare-free in Central Massachusetts and is the lead sponsor of legislation to electrify public buses and school transportation.
+He has spearheaded efforts to make public transportation fare-free in Central Massachusetts and is the lead sponsor of legislation to electrify public buses.
 His office is currently working with international partners to launch an electric vehicle apprenticeship program focused on making sure low-income communities are not left behind as we transition away from fossil fuels.
+Rep. LeBoeuf’s district is a designated environmental justice community, and he is working locally to mitigate heat islands, remediate brownfields, reduce childhood exposure to lead, and managing water resources.

 Representative Joan Meschino, 3rd Plymouth

-Interns working in Rep. Meschino’s office provide daily legislative and communication support and will be asked to apply their academic research and writing skills in a specific policy area in support of the Representative’s work, focusing on opportunities for future climate legislation.
-Representative Meschino’s climate-related priority areas include energy and environment, transportation and public utilities, housing and building decarbonization, and nature-based solutions.
+Interns working in Rep. Meschino’s office provide daily legislative and communication support and will be asked to apply their academic research and writing skills in a specific policy area in support of the Representative’s work, focusing on current climate legislation.
+Representative Meschino’s climate-related priority areas include natural and working lands, building decarbonization, climate finance, and drought management.

 Representative Steven Owens, 29th Middlesex